Families In Wild Multimedia: A Multimodal Database for Recognizing Kinship: Benchmarks

 \subsection{Results}

-As hypothesized, a system's ability to discriminate is improved with each added modality (Fig~\ref{fig:track1:det} and~\ref{fig:track3:cmc}, Table~\ref{subtab:task1:results} and~\ref{subtab:task3:results}).
-Considering the benchmarks use conventional speech and \ac{fr} technology, and our hypothesis that video and audio boosts discrimination, much promise reflects-- these notable improvements would likely continue to climb provided a more sophisticated or specific solution.
-It would be interesting to fuse earlier on than done here, and train machinery jointly with audio-visual data.
-This way, more complex dynamics of facial appearance, along with the corresponding sound of voice, could further improve and give additional insights.
+System performance boosted with each added modality (Fig.~\ref{fig:plots}, Table~\ref{subtab:task1:results} and~\ref{subtab:task3:results}).
+Considering the benchmarks use conventional speech and \ac{fr} \dif{technology} and our hypothesis that video and audio \dif{boost} discrimination, these notable improvements would likely continue to climb supplied a more sophisticated or specific solution.
+It would be interesting to fuse earlier \dif{on} and train machinery jointly for \dif{audiovisual} data.
+From this, more complex dynamics of facial appearance, along with the corresponding speech signal, could further our knowledge and \dif{supply} insights.

+There was a trend in the type of corrected samples when comparing the score-based fusion to the feature-based (\ie \ac{ta}).
+As shown in Figure~\ref{fig:fs:visual:qual}, the challenge of recognizing kinship from samples of one or more \dif{members} at an early age is mitigated. \ac{ta} learns to better discriminate in these conventional failure cases.
+Additionally, some templates with multiple instances are often better than others when comparing.
+Hence, \ac{ta} does not simply average all instances equally, like for naive score-based fusion-- fix cases with few samples are most discriminate (Fig.~\ref{fig:ta:visual:qual}).